Andiamo - Benetti Motor Yacht

 Motor Yacht

-Andiamo is a custom motor yacht launched in 2009 by Benetti, in Italy.
+Andiamo is a custom motor yacht launched in 2007 by Benetti and most recently refitted in 2016.

 144 years of history, more than 350 boats built including three giga yachts of 100mt and longer, over 300,000 sq m (3.229.173 sq.ft) of production facilities.
 These facts and figures unambiguously demonstrate the momentum of Benetti’s growth and Clients’ unrestrained confidence in the brand.